 - A. The MLDS Center will schedule a meeting with the data sharing partner. - 1.
-Attendees of the Initial Meeting from Step 1 will be included. - 2.
-Each data sharing partner's staff member who helps store and organize the data sharing partner's database.
+Attendees of the Initial Meeting from Step 1 will be included. - Each data sharing partner's staff member who helps store and organize the data sharing partner's database will also be included.
 This role typically has the job title of IT Programmer, IT Systems Specialist, or Database Administrator.